quishqa/WRF-Chem_SP/README.md

 ```
 ### Downloading CETESB data for model evaluation

 To download CETESB data, you need to have an account.
 We only need information for the simulated period.
 We use `qualar_st_end_time()` function from `data_preparation` module to extract the start and end date from wrfout and to format them to be used in `qualar_py` module.
-Also, It's possible that not all CETESB AQS are in your WRF domain, so you can use `stations_in_domains()` function to select only the required AQS from your, in this case, text file `test.dat`.
+Also, It's possible that not all CETESB AQS are in your WRF domain, so you can use `stations_in_domains()` function to select only the required AQS from your domian, in this case, the text file with your AQS information is `test.dat` (you later from `cetesb2017_latlon.dat` can select the AQS of your interest).

 ```python
 # Downloading CETESB data for  model evaluation